ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/README.md

  - A terminal that supports [8-bit (256) colours](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit)<sup>(<i>opens external site</i>)</sup>;
  - :warning: If your computer runs Windows, please download and run as administrator [this batch script](https://github.com/ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/blob/master/other-documents/change_registry_for_cli.bat), otherwise the colours will not be printed on the terminal;
  - :warning: In order to keep the correct proportions of the elements of the game, it's suggested to use a monospace font such as Courier New (Windows), Monospace (Linux) or Liberation Mono (Linux).

+For GUI game:
+ - A screen larger than 1366x768 px;

 ### Application Compatibility